Bonifatius94/pytorch-keras-example/README.md

 watch nvidia-smi
 ```

-Launch another console to run the training and see if it utilizes the GPU.
+Launch another console to run the training script and see if it utilizes the GPU as expected.

 ```sh
 python keras.py